Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Intellectual property valuation is the process of determining the monetary value of intellectual properties and can be done in isolation or as part of a broader company valuation process.

-Intellectual property can include:
+Intellectual property can include intangible assets like:

 Companies can buy and sell intellectual property in the same way they would a physical asset, making their accurate valuation an important aspect of business and investment strategy.